• Share this on:

 The average cost breakdown of your FOB price should look like this:

-Chart 1: typical breakdown of an FOB price Note that these percentages may differ per factory and per order.
-Some factories accept lower profit margins during offseason periods, or when order volumes are high.
-In addition, the percentages for labour versus fabrics may differ, depending on the efficiency and wage level of the workforce and the price of the materials.
+Note that the cost price of swimwear is often calculated based on the item weight, as the yarn is a substantial part of the cost.
+Percentages may differ by factory and order.
+Some factories accept lower profit margins during off-season periods or when order volumes are high.
+Percentages for labour versus fabrics may also differ, depending on workforce efficiency and the wage level and price of materials.
 Efficiency goes up and material prices go down when producing large volume orders.

 Retail pricing

-The retail price of a swimwear item is on average 4-8 times the FOB price (this is called the ‘retail markup’).
-It follows that the FOB-price is on average 12,5-25% of the retail price of the product.
-Exceptions do occur.
-In the budget market, some large European retail chains may only double the FOB price.
-Retailers mark up the FOB price by 4-8 times because they need to account for (among other things) import duties, transport, rent, marketing, overhead, stock keeping, markdowns, VAT (15-27% in EU-countries).
+The retail price of a swimwear item is on average 4 to 8 times the FOB price (known as ‘retail markup’).
+Therefore, the FOB price is on average 12.5-25% of the retail price of the product.
+There are exceptions.
+In the budget market, some large European retail chains may only double the FOB price markup.
+Retailers mark up the FOB price by 4 to 8 times to account for import duties, transport, rent, marketing, overhead, stock-keeping, markdowns and VAT (15-27% in EU countries), amongst other things.

 Please review our market information disclaimer.